 We have a heated commercial tent set up outside the Clinic as part of this modified process.

-Our Medical, Mental Health, and Psychiatric teams are utilizing telephone visits when deemed appropriate.
-Patients will be called daily to confirm their appointment type needed based on their symptoms, and will be checked into appointments over the phone.
-Mental Health providers will begin telephone appointments tomorrow – again, when deemed appropriate.
+Our Medical, Mental Health, and Psychiatric teams are utilizing telephone and video visits when deemed appropriate.
+Patients will be called daily to confirm their appointment type needed based on their symptoms, and will be checked into appointments over the phone or online.

 Dental is seeing emergency patients only at this time.
 No routine visits are being scheduled until further notice.